Secret’s out y’all! We are having a BOY!

 It took about a full week to get results, including having the test shipped to our house, sent back to the lab and the results emailed to us.

-Our gender reveal video + photos
+Our DIY gender reveal

 More gender reveal ideas